-The Rural Media Network Pakistan (RMNP) was established in 2004 and registered as a non-profit organization with the object of assisting the development of independent rural media in Pakistan.
+The Rural Media Network Pakistan (RMNP) was established in 2004 with the financial support of the newspaper Nawa-I-AhmedpurSharqia, and its printing house.
+RMNP is an organization with the object of assisting the development of independent rural media in Pakistan.
 This was to be done by conducting training programmes for both male and female journalists, carrying out World Press Freedom Day and freedom of expression seminars, and campaigning to defend and promote the freedom of press.
+Newspaper Nawa-I-AhmedpurSharqia provides annual funds to run its website, salaries of its employees and utility bills etc and sometimes for the implementation of its activities.

 The RMNP regularly organizes training programmes and seminars in rural centres which address the issues facing the Pakistani media.
 In particular RMNP has worked for the improvement of professional skills, and to raise rural journalists awareness of professional, social, political, and human rights issues, including those related to the environment.

 The RMNP collaborates with local press clubs and journalists unions and the Citizens Media Commission of Pakistan on the national level.
-On the international level it has developed relations with UNESCO, the Commonwealth Journalists Association (CJA), the Committee to Protect Journalists (CPJ), the World Association of Newspapers & News Publishers (WAN-IFRA), Reporters Sans Frontiers (RSF),Global Editors Network(GEN),International Press Institute(IPI) and the International News Safety Institute (INSI).
+On the international level it has developed relations with UNESCO, the Commonwealth Journalists Association (CJA), the Committee to Protect Journalists (CPJ), the World Association of Newspapers & News Publishers (WAN-IFRA), Reporters Sans Frontiers (RSF),Global Editors Network(GEN),International Press Institute(IPI) ,the International News Safety Institute (INSI) and Global Forum For Media Development(GFMD).

 In addition to capacity building the RMNP is committed to the promotion of the freedom of the press in rural Pakistan.
 RMNP organizes training programmes on basic skills, press freedom, investigative and election reporting, safety of journalists, the rights of journalists , journalists ethics , broadcast and online journalism..
 RMNP has played a leading role in promoting the use of the recently introduced access to information laws and is lobbying for improvement of these laws.
 Urdu translations of these documents have been distributed by RMNP among rural journalists in South Punjab.

 RMNP is the only organization in rural Pakistan which celebrates World Press Freedom Day every year, and which publishes an annual press freedom report.
-This year’s report was published in and reported on by national and international media.
-In 2005, 2006, 2009 2010, 2011, 2012 and 2013 seminars on UNESCO’s annual themes were organized.
-From 1999 to 2004 WPFD seminars were organized by the National Press Union, with the collaboration of the rural Daily Nawa-I-AhmedpurSharqia, now merged in RMNP.
+Last year’s RMNP-UNESCO WPFD round table report was published and reported by national and international media.
+In 2005, 2006,2007, 2008, 2009 2010, 2011, 2012 and 2013 ,2014, 2015,2016,2017,2018 and 2019 seminars on UNESCO’s annual themes and WAN sub themes were organized.
+From 1999 to 2004 WPFD seminars were organized by the National Press Union, with the collaboration of the rural Daily Nawa-I-AhmedpurSharqia.
+Since 2007, Daily Nawa-I-AhmedpurSharqia is regularly contributing funds to mark this international day.

 RMNP is the only organization in rural Pakistan which is keeping contact with the international press freedom organizations to promote initiatives that stress the importance of press freedom for democracy and individual and collective liberties.
 RMNP is active in reporting and publicizing crimes against communication professionals in rural Pakistan, and elsewhere.